Flank/flank/README.md

 - `gcloud firebase test android run flank.yml:gcloud`
 - `gcloud alpha firebase test ios run flank.ios.yml:gcloud`

+**NOTE:** You will need to [activate gcloud's service account](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) for the above commands to work.

 ### Doctor

 Use the doctor command to check for errors in the YAML.